HenrikBengtsson/GSE84920.parser/README.md

 ```

-Reading these full HiC files can take quite a while, particularly the ones with "assignments" and "validPairs" data.
+Reading the _full_ Ramani HiC files can take quite a while, particularly the ones with "assignments" and "validPairs" data.
 Because of this, you might want to import these data (once) into a local database and work with the data from there.
 See `help("import_assignments", package = "ramani")` for an example showing how to import into an SQLite database on file, which is easy since it requires zero setup.